 The foot has three arches, these arches are crucial in giving the feet flexibility, absorbing shock, adapting to the different surfaces they encounter and distributing the weight of the body.
 These arches are also important to know about in your yoga practice because they influence the foundation and alignment of the rest of the pose.

 - Medial longitudinal arch: this arch runs along the length of the instep, from the big toe side of the foot to the heel.
 This arch doesn’t touch the ground and is most involved in weight-bearing activities.

 - Lateral longitudinal arch: this runs along the length of the pinky side of the foot.
 Its mostly involved in propulsion and it does touch the floor.

 - The transverse arch: this runs round from the lateral to the medial side of the foot (outside to the inside of the foot).
 Just behind the ball of the foot.

 In standing poses we must try and keep the arches engaged.
 When you keep the arches engaged (and refrain from collapsing them) this strengthens the arches and creates a solid foundation for the rest of the pose.

 3 (or 4!) points of the foot:

 This is the way I was taught and the anatomy of the foot seems to support this.
-However I would like to note that a lot of yoga teachers are taught to distribute the weight of the body over 4 points of the feet.
-Inside and outside of the heel and ball of the little and big toe..
+However, I would like to note that a lot of yoga teachers are taught to distribute the weight of the body over 4 points of the feet - inside and outside of the heel and ball of the little and big toe...
 You will have to make your own choice as to what works for you.
-In this article we will stick with the 3 points.
+In this article I will focus on the 3 points.

-To learn more about the 3 corners of the foot watch Amy Matthews short talk from embodiedanatomy.net
+To learn more about the 3 corners of the feet watch Amy Matthews' short talk from embodiedanatomy.net

 Distribution of weight